 1 Heat the chicken stock to a gentle simmer in a medium pot.

-4 Return the heat on the large pot to medium-high.
-When the pot is hot, add the onion, celery, carrot and thyme and sauté until soft, but not browned, about 4-5 minutes.
-Add the flour and stir well.
+5 Add the flour and stir well.
 The flour will absorb the fat in the pot and will stick a little to the bottom.
-Reduce the heat to medium-low and stir the flour vegetable mixture constantly for 2-3 minutes.
+Reduce the heat to medium-low and stir the flour vegetable mixture constantly for 2 to 3 minutes.
 Do not let it burn.

-8 Gently stir in peas, parsley and cream, if using.
+9 Finish the stew: Gently stir in peas, parsley, and cream, if using.
 Add more salt to taste.
 Ladle portions of meat, sauce, vegetables, and dumplings into soup plates and serve.
 Note that the stew will continue to thicken the longer it sits.